Posted by ESPN.com's James Walker

 The Browns will start third-string quarterback Ken Dorsey after losing both Derek Anderson (knee) and Brady Quinn (finger) to season-ending injuries.
 Dorsey hasn't started a game since 2005 and now he has to face Tennessee's fifth-ranked defense.

-If there is anything interesting to watch in this game, it's the matchup between Cleveland defensive tackle Shaun Rogers and defensive tackle Albert Haynesworth of Tennessee.
+If there is anything interesting to watch in this game, it's the play of Cleveland defensive tackle Shaun Rogers and defensive tackle Albert Haynesworth of Tennessee.
 The pair have been among the most dominant linemen in the NFL this year and will share the same field Sunday.

 Coming off a 31-point defeat at home last week, the Bengals travel to Indianapolis in what should be another drubbing against the sizzling Colts.

 Indianapolis has won five straight and the Mannings are a combined 6-1 against the AFC North, including a 3-0 mark for Peyton Manning and the Colts.
 Sunday likely will complete a clean sweep for Indianapolis against the division.

 Cincinnati is 0-6 on the road this year and has been outscored a whopping 310-151 overall.
 The Bengals are running out of healthy players and recently signed linebacker Victor Hobson, who could come off the street and see his first action for Cincinnati Sunday.

 The Pittsburgh Steelers will be searching for their second straight marquee win Sunday when they host the Dallas Cowboys at Heinz Field.
 Last week, Pittsburgh was impressive in pounding the New England Patriots, 33-10.

 The Steelers' defense has been phenomenal, holding all 12 opponents this year to under 300 yards, which is tied for the second longest streak since the AFL/NFL merger.
 Dallas, with its various offensive weapons, could be the biggest challenger to that streak to date.